Ezekiel 20 – Israel’s History of Sin, God’s History of Mercy

 a.
 Surely with a mighty hand, with an outstretched arm, and with fury poured out, I will rule over you: God said this with a vow (As I live), emphasizing the fact that though Israel had in many ways forsaken Him, He had not forsaken them.
 God would rule over them on His own terms.

 i.
 “The insidious attitude of assimilation to the idolatrous ways of the heathen will not be allowed to happen.”
 (Taylor)

 ii.
 “If one reads these verses dispassionately, that they proffer not salvation to the existing Israel but the opposite.
 The only ‘mercy’ that Yahweh promises, the only surcease of exile where Israel finds itself, is that it may be confronted by its Master.
 The result of this confrontation is that Israel will come to realize the enormity of its guilt.
 The people will loathe the evil that they have done.”
 (Vawter and Hoppe)

 b.
-I will bring you out from the peoples and gather you: God had fulfilled His promised to scatter disobedient Israel.
-Soon He would fulfill His promise to restore them, and with the same energy as intent as His previous judgment.
+I will bring you out from the peoples and gather you: God had fulfilled His promise to scatter disobedient Israel.
+Soon He would fulfill His promise to restore them, and with the same energy and intent as His previous judgment.

 i.
 Into the wilderness: “So the final period of Israel’s history, the dispersion in exile, is seen as a reversion to the wilderness life which had preceded the settlement in Canaan.”
 (Taylor)